Mohamed-Khalil67/SQL-docker/README.md

 * db folder
     * Dockerfile build by docker-compose
     * sql with our database
+* nginx folder
+    * nginx.conf for configuartion of the server
 * docker-compose build all
 * README.md is reading me
+* run_docker.sh

 ## Database :
 MySQL Database Classic models.